Dragonath/WebApiProject/README.md

 * #### Get(Guid id)
 	Finds and returns player with specific guid from database
 * #### Ban(Guid id)
-	Bans player, but doesnt remove it from database
+	Bans player, but doesn't remove it from the database
 * #### LevelUp(Guid id)
 	Raises players level by one